Manual of Business Procedures - Infrastructure Planning and Facilities, Section 260

 Planning, Design and Construction

 Planning, Design and Construction provides planning, design, construction inspection and management services for campus infrastructure and facilities.
 The department includes an interior design team that serves teaching and learning spaces, athletic spaces, offices and public areas on campus.
 In addition, the staff designs and manages landscaping, roads and sidewalks, and is responsible for the long-term physical development of MSU's campus.
-It develops, manages and implements the future landscape and land use laid out in the Campus Master Plan, and supports MSU's Energy Transition Plan by working with decision-makers to focus on energy policies, monitoring and verifying energy consumption and performance on campus and identifying energy-use patterns that lead the campus community to solutions.
+It develops, manages and implements the future landscape and land use laid out in the Facilities and Land Use Plan, and supports MSU's Energy Transition Plan by working with decision-makers to focus on energy policies, monitoring and verifying energy consumption and performance on campus and identifying energy-use patterns that lead the campus community to solutions.

 The department is also responsible for the following: